When happily ever after fails

 “The whole cheerleader thing,” Gina continues, “I never had a ride.
-I never had money for uniforms.
+I never had the money for uniforms.
 Therefore, I never got interested in ball games.
 In junior high, I joined a softball team, but my mom never came to one game.”

 Baby Boomers As Parents

-According to Coupland, inwardly-focused Baby Boomers sometimes regarded their children as “obstacles to their self-exploration,” and thus resulted permissive parenting of grand proportion.
+According to Coupland, inwardly-focused Baby Boomers sometimes regarded their children as “obstacles to their self-exploration,” and thus resulted in permissive parenting of grand proportion.
 In addition, on top of spending many hours bored and lonely, Coupland also concludes that Generation X was “rushed through childhood.”